kurtsundell/AgeCalcML/README.md

 http://ssd.mathworks.com/supportfiles/downloads/R2018b/deployment_files/R2018b/installers/maci64/MCR_R2018b_maci64_installer.dmg.zip

+We are in the process of making PDF user guides and how-to videos, all of which can be found here: https://www.kurtsundell.com/agecalcml

 Contact Kurt at kurtsundell@gmail.com for software questions.
 Visit our website at www.laserchron.org or contact George at ggehrels@gmail.com for general info about the University of Arizona LaserChron Center.